People experienced in raising chickens always recommend having everything in place before the arrival of your birds.

 Thread-plate feeders work by making use of a pressure plate system in which the chicken steps onto a plate.
 A lid subsequently opens allowing chickens to eat.
 When the bird steps off, the lid shuts protecting the feed from birds and wild animals.

 Since rats can’t get inside the feeder, this type of feeder is a great option if the feeder is out in the open environment.

 The tubular and round ones work best when you fill them with pelleted or crumbled feed.
 This type of feed can easily flow steadily as the birds eat.
 However, the problem arises when you fill these feeders with mash feed.

 Many chicken producers use mash feed as it has the same nutritional value but is cheaper to use.
 However, you would find that using mesh leads it to clump together and not flow out in a steady stream.
-The result will be that chickens will not be well-fed, leading to slowed growth rate, fighting amongst chickens and reduced egg production.
+The result will be that chickens will not be well-fed, leading to slow growth rate, fighting amongst chickens, and reduced egg production.

 The PVC tube feeders can easily be replicated at home and are lightweight, simple, and can be attached to any wall or post.

 With these feeders, the drawback is that only one chicken can feed at a time and hence a seasoned chicken breeder would suggest you install a poultry feeder for every 4 birds.

 These feeders can also be placed as a secondary source of poultry feed so that birds bullied at the main feed area, can also get feed.

 It’s important to buy the right type of chicken feeder as this can spell out the difference between the success and failure of your chicken keeping.
 You have to make sure that all your chickens have access to the right amount of feed for them to be in great condition.

 If you have too few feeders and some birds are aggressive, the others might be left out.